openelb/openelb/doc/simulate_with_bird.md

     $sudo systemctl restart bird
    ```

-4. Configure the public IP.
-Apply for an **internal binding** public network IP on the QingCloud console.
-Note that it must be an internal binding IP.
-If it is external binding, the public IP cannot be found.
-Bind this IP to the host where the simulated router is located.
-You only need to complete the binding.
+4. Configure the Elastic IP.
+Apply an Elastic IP that **Associate Mode is Internal** on the QingCloud console.
+Please note that EIP must be an internal associate mode.
+If it is an external associate mode, EIP cannot be found in VM.
+Associate this EIP to the VM where the simulated router is located.
+You only need to complete the associate.
 There is no need to follow up with the QingCloud documentation.

 5. A new network card (usually eth1) will be created when the IP is bound to the QingCloud host.
 Run `ip a` on the host to check whether the network card is `UP`.
 If not, execute `ip link set up eth1`.